simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 <br>

 <H2>Identify Spark Master</h2>
-We use the new DSE 5.0 format for the dse tool to get the address of the Spark Master in our cluster.
+Using the new DSE 5.0 command format for the dse tool we get the address of the Spark Master in our cluster.
 As we are using a single node for our cluster it will be no surprise that the Spark Master is also on our single node!
 <pre>
 $ dse client-tool spark master-address